 Typical fields of application for Putzmeister high-density solids pumps include mining and sewage treatment plants, as well as disposal plants for waste, biowaste and special waste.
 But Putzmeister high-density solids pumps also undertake various delivery jobs in the cement industry, power stations, the oil and gas industries, in water treatment and for land reclamation along the coast.

-Putzmeister breaks world records – often their own
+Putzmeister breaks world records – and often their own

 The Putzmeister brand is internationally renowned for its quality and reliability.
-Our world records and participation in important construction projects demonstrate these values.
+World records and participation in important construction projects demonstrate these values:

 1994: World record in high-rise concrete pumping (532 m) at the “Riva del Garda” power station, Italy 1997: New world record in long-distance pumping with 2015 m in Le Refrain/France 2007: New world record in high-rise concrete pumping at the Burj Khalifa in Dubai, UAE, with a height of 606 m.
 The total height of the building is 828 metres.
 2008: Introduction of a new truck-mounted concrete pump, placing boom of which reaches a height of 70 m for the first time ever.
 Another world record for Putzmeister.
 2014: A new Guinness World Record for the largest continuous concrete delivery (16,200 m³ concrete in 18.5 hours) was set at the New Wilshire Grand Center in Los Angeles with 12 Putzmeister truck-mounted concrete pumps, two stationary booms and two stationary concrete pumps.
 2016: During the construction of the Geepas Tower in the UAE, a new Guinness World Record was set for achieving the world's largest continuous concrete delivery (19,793 m³ in 42 hours).